 SAS Evidence-Based Curriculum

-The evidence-based curriculum captivates children with its espionage-themed games and activities, including a multi-level computer game, Detective gadgets to help you feel better, such as the ‘Helpful Thought Zapper’, SAS challenger board game and Secret Message Transmission Device Walkie-Talkie game – The key to its success is that it’s fun!
+The evidence-based curriculum of Secret Agent Society (SAS) captivates children with its espionage-themed games and activities.
+The program including a multi-level computer game, detective gadgets to help you feel better – such as the ‘Helpful Thought Zapper’, the SAS challenger board game and Secret Message Transmission Device Walkie-Talkie game.
+The key to its success is that it’s fun!
+Recruits will be supported to:

 - Recognise simple and complex emotions in themselves and others.